ph101pp/js-objct/readme.md

 ## Features

 * __Light weight and fast.__
-* __No new syntax__ Private, privileged and public method definitions work as usual.
+* __No special syntax__ Private, privileged and public method definitions work as usual.
 * __Multiple inheritance__ `objects`, `functions` and `objcts` can be modular assembled for each _Objct_.
 * __Closures are preserved__ for each new instance.
 * __Easily extendable__ with powerfull decorators.